geralexgit/WebRTCVoskBridge/README.md

+I’ve gone through your file and translated all the Russian text into English.
+Here’s the fully translated version of your **README.md**:

+---

-# Real-time Speech Recognition System with Vosk
+# AI HR Bot - Real-time Speech Recognition & Interview System

-A real-time automatic speech recognition (ASR) system that processes audio from the browser and transcribes it using Vosk.
-The system supports multiple languages including English and Russian.
+A comprehensive AI-powered HR system that combines real-time speech recognition with intelligent interview analysis.
+The system processes audio from the browser, transcribes it using Vosk, and uses local LLM (Gemma 3n) to analyze candidates and generate interview questions.

 ## System Architecture

-The system consists of three main components:
+The system consists of four main components:

-- **Web Frontend**: Captures and processes audio in the browser
+* **Web Frontend**: Captures and processes audio in the browser
-- **Node.js Bridge Server**: WebSocket server that bridges browser and ASR server
+* **Node.js Bridge Server**: WebSocket server that bridges browser and ASR server
-- **Python ASR Server**: Vosk-based speech recognition engine
+* **Python ASR Server**: Vosk-based speech recognition engine
+* **HR AI Service**: Node.js service that analyzes resumes and generates interview questions using Ollama + Gemma 3n

 ### Data Flow

 1. Browser captures audio → AudioWorklet downsamples to 16kHz PCM16
 2. Audio chunks sent via WebSocket to Node.js bridge server
 3. Node.js forwards binary data to Python Vosk server